Healthy Starts Here

 Some people can experience long-term effects from a COVID-19 infection, which are known as “post-COVID conditions” or “long COVID.”
 Post-COVID conditions include a wide range of new, returning, or ongoing health problems, and can last weeks, months, or longer.
 Anyone who was infected can experience post-COVID conditions.
 People who are not vaccinated for COVID-19 and become infected might be at higher risk of developing post-COVID conditions compared with people who are vaccinated.

-There is no test to diagnose post-COVID conditions, and people may have symptoms that come from other health problems.
-This can make it difficult for health care providers to recognize post-COVID conditions.
-Health care providers consider a diagnosis of post-COVID conditions based on a health examination and the person’s health history, including whether they had a diagnosis of COVID-19 either by a positive test or by symptoms or exposure.
+There is no test that determines if your symptoms or condition is due to COVID-19.
+Post-COVID conditions are not one illness.
+Your healthcare provider considers a diagnosis of post-COVID conditions based on your health history, including if you had a diagnosis of COVID-19 either by a positive test or by symptoms or exposure, as well as doing a health examination.
 Learn more about post-COVID conditions.

 If I’m pregnant or breastfeeding, is it safe to get a COVID-19 vaccine?